lChap701/Manage-a-Book-Trading-Club/README.md

 - **/requests/new/books** - Form handler for the main form in **/books** and **/books/my**
   - Redirects to **/requests/new**
 - **/requests/new/books/select** - Gets books available to be given or taken during trades
+  - Requires the user to be logged in
+    - Redirects to **/books** when logged out
 - **/requests/:requestId/accept/:id** - Accepts requests/trades
+  - Requires the user to be logged in
+    - Redirects to **/books** when logged out
   - When successful, redirects to **/requests**
 - **/requests/:requestId/cancel** - Cancels requests/declines trades
+  - Requires the user to be logged in
+    - Redirects to **/books** when logged out
   - When successful, redirects to **/requests**

 ### Trades Path